wilkie/blog/posts/kernels_without_abstractions_general.md

 In terms of performance, the exokernel has been shown to be better than stock monolithic kernels.
-For instance, the Cheetah exokernel asks the question "How can you serve files from disk and eliminate ever copying the information?"
+For instance, the Cheetah exokernel asks the question "How can you serve files from disk over a network without copying the information?"
-Such a task is impossible on conventional monolithic kernels.
-However, with the flexibility of the exokernel, an application developer could take the disk driver library and store the file to disk already separated into packets.
+Such a task is extremely common on the internet, yet it is impossible on conventional monolithic kernels.
+However, with the flexibility of the exokernel, an application developer could take the disk driver library and store the file to disk already separated into packets, which are the bite-sized pieces of the information preferred for transmitting over a network.
 These packets are, of course, not filled in completely.
+This is like taking something and dividing it up into many boxes with blank posting labels to make shipping easier.
-They could then simply read these packets off of disk into a buffer, set the empty fields in the packets, and have a network driver library send them off.
+With this representation, the application could then simply read these packets off of disk into a buffer, set the empty fields in the packets, and have a network driver library send them off.